nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_dfu.rst

 ******************

 The following chart shows a simplified overview of the Matter OTA process.
-For detailed description, see the official Matter specification.
+For detailed description, see the Matter Core Specification.

 The Matter OTA image download always happens in the background, without affecting the device's normal operation.